Healthy Recipes Blog

 • Frozen broccoli florets: They typically come in 1-pound bags, so get two of them if you want to make the recipe as written.

-• Sprinkle the finished dish with bacon bits, grated parmesan, or both!
+• Yummy variation: Sprinkle the finished dish with bacon bits, grated parmesan, or both!

 Instructions

-Next, open two bags of frozen broccoli florets and spread them evenly on the pan.
-Spray the broccoli liberally with olive oil and sprinkle it with seasonings.
+Spread frozen broccoli florets evenly on a rimmed, parchment-lined pan.
+Spray the broccoli liberally with olive oil and sprinkle it with the seasonings.

 Seasoning the frozen broccoli with black pepper.